thcipriani/train-stats/README.md

 plt.show()
 ```

-    /home/thcipriani/Projects/Wikimedia/train-stats/venv/lib/python3.11/site-packages/seaborn/categorical.py:3544: UserWarning: 87.3% of the points cannot be placed; you may want to decrease the size of the markers or use stripplot.
+    /home/thcipriani/Projects/Wikimedia/train-stats/venv/lib/python3.11/site-packages/seaborn/categorical.py:3544: UserWarning: 82.0% of the points cannot be placed; you may want to decrease the size of the markers or use stripplot.
       warnings.warn(msg, UserWarning)
-    /home/thcipriani/Projects/Wikimedia/train-stats/venv/lib/python3.11/site-packages/seaborn/categorical.py:3544: UserWarning: 82.7% of the points cannot be placed; you may want to decrease the size of the markers or use stripplot.
-      warnings.warn(msg, UserWarning)
     /home/thcipriani/Projects/Wikimedia/train-stats/venv/lib/python3.11/site-packages/seaborn/categorical.py:3544: UserWarning: 84.6% of the points cannot be placed; you may want to decrease the size of the markers or use stripplot.
       warnings.warn(msg, UserWarning)
-    /home/thcipriani/Projects/Wikimedia/train-stats/venv/lib/python3.11/site-packages/seaborn/categorical.py:3544: UserWarning: 89.7% of the points cannot be placed; you may want to decrease the size of the markers or use stripplot.
+    /home/thcipriani/Projects/Wikimedia/train-stats/venv/lib/python3.11/site-packages/seaborn/categorical.py:3544: UserWarning: 79.8% of the points cannot be placed; you may want to decrease the size of the markers or use stripplot.
       warnings.warn(msg, UserWarning)
-    /home/thcipriani/Projects/Wikimedia/train-stats/venv/lib/python3.11/site-packages/seaborn/categorical.py:3544: UserWarning: 84.9% of the points cannot be placed; you may want to decrease the size of the markers or use stripplot.
+    /home/thcipriani/Projects/Wikimedia/train-stats/venv/lib/python3.11/site-packages/seaborn/categorical.py:3544: UserWarning: 84.2% of the points cannot be placed; you may want to decrease the size of the markers or use stripplot.
       warnings.warn(msg, UserWarning)
     /home/thcipriani/Projects/Wikimedia/train-stats/venv/lib/python3.11/site-packages/seaborn/categorical.py:3544: UserWarning: 86.1% of the points cannot be placed; you may want to decrease the size of the markers or use stripplot.
+      warnings.warn(msg, UserWarning)
+    /home/thcipriani/Projects/Wikimedia/train-stats/venv/lib/python3.11/site-packages/seaborn/categorical.py:3544: UserWarning: 82.2% of the points cannot be placed; you may want to decrease the size of the markers or use stripplot.
       warnings.warn(msg, UserWarning)